-- 40. The Final Decision Making Panel may apply the following disciplinary sanctions, singularly or in combination: - a) Verbal or written reprimand - b) Verbal or written apology - c) Service or other contribution - d) Removal of certain privileges - e) Suspension from certain teams, events, and/or activities - f) Suspension from the Organization's activities for a designated period of time - g) Payment of the cost of repairs for property damage - h) Suspension of funding - i) Expulsion - j) Any other sanction considered appropriate for the offense - 41.
+- 41. The Final Decision Making Panel may apply the following disciplinary sanctions, singularly or in combination: - a) Verbal or written reprimand - b) Verbal or written apology - c) Service or other contribution - d) Removal of certain privileges - e) Suspension from certain teams, events, and/or activities - f) Suspension from all Ontario Soccer or Affiliate Organization activities for a designated period of time - g) Payment of the cost of repairs for property damage - h) Suspension of funding - i) Expulsion - i) Any other sanction considered appropriate for the offense - 42.
 Unless the Final Decision Making Panel decides otherwise, any disciplinary sanctions will begin immediately and will continue even if a Party initiates an appeal of the decision.
-Failure to comply with a sanction as determined by the Final Decision Making Panel will result in an automatic suspension from the Organization until such time as compliance occurs. - 42.
-Records of all decisions will be maintained by the Organization in compliance with applicable law.
+Failure to comply with a sanction as determined by the Final Decision Making Panel will result in an automatic suspension from Ontario Soccer or the applicable Affiliate Organization until such time as compliance occurs. - 43.
+Records of all decisions will be maintained by the applicable organization in compliance with applicable law.